mockito/testing-workshop/README.md

-# testing-workshop
+# Testing workshop

-Java testing workshop curriculum
+Base project for Java testing workshop.

+# Why jars are checked in?

+We can run the workshop even if there is no internet connectivity.